 classes ~ workshops ~ retreats

 Elephant Rock retreats, workshops, and classes are truly different.
 Sometimes, life-changing.
-We know this, because people tell us.
+We know, because people tell us.
 Our goal, whether for retreats, workshop, or remote classes, is for you to breathe life into your writing and rediscover your fierce, original voice.
 And we believe you're most likely to find that fierce, original voice when you experiment in diverse and devoted creative communities.
 Our in-person offerings are built on a principle of creating artistically safe, encouraging, inspiring environments that allow for the maximum challenge and, in turn, genuine artistic breakthrough.
-Our remote classes are modeled on these same principles; we keep our classes deliberately small and use an elegant online platform that allows for video conferencing and real-time dialogue with eye contact and everything.
+Our remote classes are modeled on these same principles; we keep our classes deliberately small and use an elegant online platform that allows for video conferencing and real-time dialogue, complete with eye contact and everything!
+But that doesn’t mean you have to brush your hair or change out of your jammies.
+The idea is genuine creative engagement in an intimate, energizing setting.
 As one student said, "I can't believe it.
 It's amazing.
 It's just like being in a physical class, except a class of the very highest caliber."
 Whether in person or online, all are welcome.
 Beginners will find a safe haven and experienced writers will be challenged to push through blocks.
-Read what previous participants have to say here, and then get in touch to sign up!
-Our offerings tend to fill quickly, and we would love to have you.
+Read what previous participants have to say here, then sign up!
+Our offerings usually fill quickly, and we would love to write with you.

 "It sounds like a simple thing, to say what you see," writes the poet Mark Doty.
-"But try to find words for the shades of a mottled sassafras leaf, or the reflectivity of a bay on an August morning, or the very beginnings of desire stirring in the gaze of someone looking right into your eyes. . . . " How the writer moves perception to image and finally to written word is at the heart of any literary work.
+"But try to find words for the shades of a mottled sassafras leaf, or the reflectivity of a bay on an August morning, or the very beginnings of desire stirring in the gaze of someone looking right into your eyes. . . . " Translating what you perceive into an image clear enough to be pinned down on the page in words is a vital part of creating all kinds of literary work.
 This four-week remote class focuses on the craft and technique of artful, arresting description that will elevate your work in any genre.
-Monday evenings (September 10, 17, 24, & October 1).
+Tuesday evenings, September 10 & 17, October 1 & 8 (no class on September 24).
 Learn more here.

 art of the Fractured (remote class)

 Fragments.
 Braids.
 Juxtaposition.
 The stories we write don’t have to be linear.
 Sometimes, the richest, truest version falls onto the page in pieces.
 In The Art of the Fractured, we will examine how to effectively combine multiple subjects, images, and motifs within a single piece, where the fragmentation amplifies meaning without confusing the reader.
 We'll study some of the best fragmented and broken essays and stories, then gather our own bits and pieces of things, such as found language and ephemera and other incongruities plus stray ideas, and begin to collage, erase, cut up, and rearrange these items into ... something else.
-This six-week remote class meets on Thursday evenings (September 20, 27, October 4, 11, 18, 25).
+This six-week remote class meets on Wednesday evenings, September 11 & 18, October 2, 9, 16, & 23 (no class September 25).
 Learn more here.

 the Visceral Self (remote class)